ddd-crew/como-prep-canvas/README.md

 # Collaborative Modeling Workshop Preparation Canvases
 The “Collaborative Modeling Workshop Preparation Canvases” are designed to support facilitators when preparing for collaborative modelling (CoMo) workshops.
-The goal is to improve the overall quality and outcomes of CoMo workshop and to help newcomers to get started.
+The goal is to improve the overall quality and outcomes of CoMo workshops and to help newcomers to get started.

-The canvases are structured into two areas:
+The canvases are structured into two main areas:
 * Drafting the workshop (Scoping, Planning & Design)
 * Personal preparation (People, Methods)